 If you get symptoms between your regular cervical screening appointments, do not wait for your next appointment.
 Talk to your GP or practice nurse and get checked out.
 These symptoms can be embarrassing, but your GP or practice nurse will understand.

 The main risk factor for cervical cancer is an infection called the human papilloma virus (HPV).
 There are over 100 types of this virus.
-Some types can affect the cervix and cause abnormal cell changes that may develop into cervical cancer.
+Some types of HPV can affect the cervix and cause abnormal cell changes that may develop into cervical cancer.

 You usually start by seeing your GP.
 They will examine you and may refer you to the hospital for a specialist assessment and tests.
 If your GP suspects you may have cancer, they will refer you urgently to the hospital and you will be seen within 2 weeks.